swcarpentry/training-course/_submissions/round-11/3/2014-09-30-assessment-understanding-functions.md

 D. False

 **Exercise 2: Understanding docstrings**
-Replace the text &#8220;Type something here&#8221; in the function above with whatever you think is appropriate.
+Replace the text "Type something here" in the function above with whatever you think is appropriate.